William-King977/eng84_docker/README.md

 # Docker
-* Open source containerisation platform which can communicate with any OS
+* Open source containerisation platform which can communicate with any OS (images work on any OS)
 * Shares resources of OS, rather than holding on to them
 * Containerises apps for fast and consistent delivery
 * Separates applications from their infrastructure